risicle/cpytraceafl/README.md

 [cpytraceafl-regex](https://github.com/risicle/cpytraceafl-regex) is a companion, `re`-replacement regex implementation with added instrumentation that should aid AFL in generating examples that pass regular expressions used in the target code, or exercise them in interesting ways.
+Without this, AFL will just see regular expressions as a black box that will act as a barrier to path exploration.

 ## Q & A